yjwong1999/SimpleFR/archieve/README.md

 # Here lies the "archieved" ones

+### run.py
+- This version is the "SimpleFR" without YOLO built-in.
+- Basically, this version is the stable run.py

 ### run_basic.py
 - This version only have "register" new ID and "quit" program function.